saagarjha/unxip/README.md

 $ curl ... | unxip -
 ```

+To get a working curl request, you can start a download in developer.apple.com/downloads with the network tab open in the developer console of Firefox/Chrome/Arc and do "copy as CURL"

 ## Contributing

 When making changes, be sure to use [swift-format](https://github.com/apple/swift-format) on the source: